nicarley/PythonWeatherAlerts/README.md

 ## More info on PyWeatherAlertGUI:
 ## Features

--   **NWS Alert Monitoring**: Periodically checks for new weather alerts (warnings, watches, advisories) for a user-defined airport ID.
+-   **NWS Alert Monitoring**: Periodically checks for new weather alerts (warnings, watches, advisories) for a user-defined location (US zip code or airport ID).
+Alerts are filtered by severity, certainty, and urgency.
 -   **Audio Announcements**:
     -   Optionally announces new weather alerts using text-to-speech (TTS).
     -   Optionally announces a custom repeater message after each check cycle.
 -   **Visual Information**:
     -   Displays current active alerts.
-    -   Shows 4-hour and 3-day station forecasts for the specified airport ID.
+    -   Shows 4-hour and 3-day station forecasts for the specified location.
     -   Embedded web view to display weather radar or other user-defined web sources (supports HTML and opens PDFs externally).
-    -   Top status bar displaying current Repeater, Airport ID, Check Interval, and a countdown to the next check.
+    -   Top status bar displaying current Repeater, Location ID, Check Interval, and a countdown to the next check.
 -   **Customizable Web Sources**:
     -   Pre-configured with N.W.S.
 Radar and Windy.com.
     -   Users can add, edit, delete, and reorder their own web sources (URLs) via a dedicated submenu.
     -   Option to quickly add the currently viewed URL in the web view as a new source.
 -   **Configurable Settings via Preferences Dialog**:
     -   Set Repeater Announcement text.
-    -   Define the Airport ID for weather data.
+    -   Define the Location ID (US Zip Code or Airport ID) for weather data.
     -   Choose the check interval for new alerts and content refresh (e.g., 1 minute, 15 minutes, 1 hour).
 -   **Menu-Driven Interface**:
     -   **File Menu**: Access Preferences, Backup/Restore Settings, and Exit.